vsanand27/Mapping_Earthquakes/README.md

-# Visualize Earthquakes and fault lines around the world on map utilizing GeoJson, D3, Javascript and Maps
+# Visualize earthquakes and tectonic plates lines around the world on map utilizing mLeaflet, GeoJson, D3, and Javascript

 # Purpose
 Created a map using Leaflet that plots all of the earthquakes in the last 7 days from the United States Geological Survey GeoJSON Feed page.
 Illustrated the relationship between tectonic plates and seismic activity.